21 Best Black Sand Beaches in the World

 7. Karekare Beach, New Zealand

-A jet-black strand located 35 kilometers southwest of Auckland, Karekare Beach is a much-loved beauty on New Zealand's northwest coast.
+A jet-black beach located 35 kilometers southwest of Auckland, Karekare Beach is a much-loved beauty on New Zealand's northwest coast.
 More secluded than the more popular Piha Beach, which lies a mere 12-minute drive north, Karekare is said to be even prettier.

 Black sand sparkles in the sun, while on overcast days, the volcanic base gives off an eerie, otherworldly glow.
 Located in Karekare Regional Park, this wild and rugged beauty is close to a waterfall and boasts black sand dunes and phenomenal vistas.